NeuroML/NetworkShorthand/README.md

 - [Blue Brain neocortical microcolumn](https://bbp.epfl.ch/nmc-portal/downloads)
 - [Bezaire et al. 2016 Hippocampal CA1 network model](https://github.com/mbezaire/ca1/blob/master/datasets/conndata_163.dat)

 expressible in a common shorthand notation (not verbosely in XML), which can be read and edited by hand or GUI, but is standardised.
-Shorthand (non XML based) network connectivity formats are being used in the Blue Brain Project and [Allen Institute](http://neuralensemble.org/media/slides/Sergey_Gratiy_bionet_representation.pdf) also.

 **Example from Rdesigneur**